 Absolutely don’t miss to visit Portovenere!

-May be this village is less famous than Cinque Terre but I’m sure you’ll fall in love with it.
+Maybe this village is less famous than Cinque Terre but we are sure you’ll fall in love with it.

-It is has all the charm of a cozy fishing village, mixed with an amazing cultural heritage such as the church of San Peter, perched on the rocks or the ancient walls, and with a stunning nature.
+It is has all the charm of a cozy fishing village, mixed with an amazing cultural heritage such as the church of San Peter, perched on the rocks, or the ancient walls, and with stunning nature.